 Union Security

-Subject to applicable law, all employees who as of the date of this Agreement are members of the Union in good standing in accordance with the constitution and by-laws of the Union or who become members of the Union following the effective date of this Agreement shall, as a condition of employment, remain members of the Union in good standing insofar as the payment of an amount equal to the periodic dues, uniformly required, for the duration of this Agreement.
+Subject to applicable law, all employees who as of the date of this Agreement are members of the Union in good standing in accordance with the constitution and by-laws of the Union or who become members of the Union following the effective date of this Agreement shall, as a condition of employment, remain members of the Union in good standing insofar as the payment of an amount equal to the periodic dues, uniformly required, is concerned, for the duration of this Agreement.

 Subject to applicable laws, all present employees who are not members of the Union and all individuals hired after the effective date of this Agreement, shall, beginning on the sixtieth (60) day following employment, whichever is later, as a condition of employment, either become and remain members of the Union in good standing insofar as the payment of an amount equal to the periodic dues, uniformly required, is concerned, or, in lieu of such Union membership, pay to the union an equivalent Service Charge.